J-DeMarzo/J-DeMarzo/README.md

 ## Homelab Infrastructure

-A 5-node Proxmox cluster with a 7-VLAN segmented network managed as Infrastructure-as-Code.
+A 3-node Proxmox cluster (Asus Chromebox 3) plus a standalone Proxmox node, all on a 7-VLAN segmented network managed as Infrastructure-as-Code.

 ### Network Stack
 | Device | Role |